activatedgeek/blog/content/wishlist/index.md

 Kernels can be applied to almost any kind of data and provide a notion of "similarity".
-The famous Representer Theorem and its generalizations provide a powerful result many of which I don't fully understand.
-See references <d-cite key="scholkopf2001learning"></d-cite> for my readings.
+The famous Representer Theorem and its generalizations provide a powerful list of results, many of which I don't fully understand.
+See references
+<d-cite key="scholkopf2001learning"></d-cite> for my readings.

 # Questions